-You may remember hearing about Equal Pay Day back in April, but that's not the whole picture.
-There are a lot of wage-gap statistics you need to know on Black Women’s Equal Pay Day — which highlights the amount of time African American women need to work to earn the same wages as their white male counterparts — include the troubling fact that black women workers are paid only 67 cents on the dollar relative to white non-Hispanic men, even after controlling for education, years of experience, and location, according to the Economic Policy Institute.
-And, they must work four months longer (until Jul.
-31) than white women to earn the same wage.
+You may remember hearing about Equal Pay Day back in March, but that's not the whole picture.
+August 3, 2021, marks Black Women’s Equal Pay Day, and there are a lot of wage-gap statistics you need to know on this day — which highlights the amount of time Black women need to work to earn the same wages as their white male counterparts — include the troubling fact that Black women workers are paid only 68 cents on the dollar relative to white non-Hispanic men, even after controlling for education, years of experience, and location, according to the Economic Policy Institute.
+And, Black women must work four months longer than white women to earn the same wage.
 This is not equality.

 Sophia A. Nelson reported for the Huffington Post that white, male dominance in most high-powered career fields feeds into the #BlackWomenAtWork narrative that went viral in Mar.
 2017 when Bill O'Reilly dismissed Congresswoman Maxine Waters' perspective on President Trump during an appearance on Fox & Friends, stating he "didn't hear a word" she said because of what he referred to as her "James Brown Wig."